daguilarm/belich-tables/README.md

 </div>
 ```

+The default blade action, includes all the logic for delete items.
+But you can create your own in your custom action.

 #### Pagination

 Override these methods if you want to perform extra tasks when the search or per page attributes change.